-F33107 - Title TV, Falt A - 33AEF 7.
-Programs and activities that support educational programs that integrate multiple disciplines, such as programs that combine arts and mathematics.
+r35107 - Title IV, rait A - 35ALF rt 3: P rogram Description (continued) В. er Allowable Well-rounded Educational Opportunities (continued) 5. П Foreign language instruction.
+6. П Environmental education.
+7. Programs and activities that support educational programs that integrate multiple disciplines, such as programs that combine arts and mathematics.
 8. Other activities and programs to support student access to, and success in, a variety of well-rounded education experiences.
 (Specify): a.

-С 2.
-Allowable Supports for Safe and Healthy Students (mark all that apply) 1.
-Evidence-based drug and violence prevention activities and programs, including: a.
-Programs to educate students against the use of alcohol, tobacco, marijuana, smokeless tobacco products, and electronic cigarettes; or b.
+Add Line Remove Line C. Allo wable Supports for Safe and Healthy Students (mark all that apply) 1.
+Evide ence-based drug and violence prevention activities and programs, including: a.
+Programs to educate students against the use of alcohol, tobacco, marijuana, smokeless tobacco products, and electronic cigarettes or b.
 Professional development and training for school and specialized instructional support personnel and interested community members in prevention, education, early identification, intervention mentoring, recovery support services and, where appropriate, rehabilitation referral, as related to drug violence prevention.
-2. School-based mental health services, including early identification of mental health symptoms, drug use, and violence, and appropriate referrals to direct individual or group counseling services, which may be provided by school-based mental health services providers.
-3. School-based mental health services partnership programs that: a.
+2. Ш School-based mental health services, including early identification of mental health symptoms, drug use, and violence, and appropriate referrals to direct individual or group counseling services, which may be provided by school-based mental health services providers.
+2 Ccho 3. ol-based mental health services partnership programs that: a.
 Are conducted in partnership with a public or private mental health entity or health care entity. b.
-Provide comprehensive school-based mental health services and supports and staff development for school and community personnel working in the school that are: Based on evidence-based, trauma-informed practices; Coordinated with early intervening services provided under the Individuals with Disabilities Education Act (20 U.S.C.
+Provide comprehensive school-based mental health services and supports and staff development for school and community personnel working in the school that are: Based on evidence-based, trauma-informed practices; Coordinated with early integrating partiage provided under the ladiciduals with Disabilities Education Act (20 U.S.C.
+1400).
+Coordinated with early intervening services provided under the Individuals with Disabilities Education Act (20 U.S.C.
 1400 et seq.); or Provided by qualified mental and behavioral health professionals who are certified or licensed by the State.
-4. . ☐ Integrate health and safety practices into school or athletic programs.
-5. Support a healthy, active lifestyle, including nutritional education and regular, structured physical education activities and programs that may address chronic disease management with instruction led by school nurses, nurse practitioners, or other appropriate specialists or professionals to help maintain the well-being of students.
+4. П Integrate health and safety practices into school or athletic programs. ᅢ 5. Ш Support a healthy, active lifestyle, including nutritional education and regular, structured physical education activities and programs that may address chronic disease management with instruction led by school nurses, nurse practitioners, or other appropriate specialists or professionals to help maintain the well-being of students.
 6. Help prevent bullying and harassment.
 7. Improve instructional practices for developing relationship-building skills, such as effective communication, and improve safety through the recognition and prevention of coercion, violence, or abuse, including teen and dating violence, stalking, domestic abuse, and sexual violence and harassment.
 8. Provide mentoring and school counseling to all students, including children who are at risk of academic failure, dropping out of school, involvement in criminal or delinquent activities, or drug use and abuse.
 9. Establish learning environments and enhance students' effective learning skills that are essential for school readiness and academic success, such as by providing integrated systems of student and family supports.
-10).
-High-quality training for school personnel, including specialized instructional support personnel related to: Suicide prevention; Effective and trauma-informed practices in classroom management; Crisis management and conflict resolution techniques; or Human trafficking.
-11 .
-Child sexual abuse awareness and prevention programs or activities, such as programs or activities designed to provide: Age-appropriate and developmentally-appropriate instruction for students in child sexual abuse awareness and prevention, including how to recognize child sexual abuse and how to safely report child sexual abuse; or Information to parents and guardians of students about sexual abuse awareness and prevention, including how to recognize child sexual abuse and how to discuss child sexual abuse with a child.
-12 Designing and implementing a locally-tailored plan to reduce exclusionary discipline practices in elementary and secondary schools that: • Is consistent with best practices;
+10. High-quality training for school personnel, including specialized instructional support personnel related to: Suicide prevention; Effective and trauma informed practices in classroom managements.
+Effective and trauma-informed practices in classroom management; Crisis management and conflict resolution techniques; or Human trafficking.
+11. Child sexual abuse awareness and prevention programs or activities, such as programs or activities designed to provide: 11. Ш Age-appropriate and developmentally-appropriate instruction for students in child sexual abuse awareness and prevention, including how to recognize child sexual abuse and how to safely report child sexual abuse; or ł Information to parents and guardians of students about sexual abuse awareness and prevention, including how to recognize child sexual abuse and how to discuss child sexual abuse with a child.